 My Father Was Shot in the Back of the Head

-In this dark comedy, a young Tanzanian woman’s pursuit of self collides with her family’s expectations and societal pressures.
-My Father Was Shot in the Back of the Head uses conventions of African Storytelling Theater to tell a coming of age story that traverses continents and cultures, legacies and languages.
+In this dark comedy, a Tanzanian girl collides with her family's expectations and societal pressures as she trailblazes into elite spaces.
+Underscored by traditional puppetry, My Father Was Shot in the Back of the Head uses conventions of African Storytelling Theater to tell a coming-of-age story that traverses continents and cultures, legacies and languages.

-In this dark comedy, a young Tanzanian woman’s pursuit of self collides with her family’s expectations and societal pressures.
-My Father Was Shot in the Back of the Head uses conventions of African Storytelling Theater to tell a coming of age story that traverses continents and cultures, legacies and languages.
+In this dark comedy, a Tanzanian girl collides with her family's expectations and societal pressures as she trailblazes into elite spaces.
+Underscored by traditional puppetry, My Father Was Shot in the Back of the Head uses conventions of African Storytelling Theater to tell a coming-of-age story that traverses continents and cultures, legacies and languages.

 • Inquire About Rights